Dengyuemed/dengyuemed.github.io/_posts/2026-07-06-world-first-protac-drug-vepdegestrant-fda-approval.md

 author: DengYueMed
 ---

-# A Milestone for Targeted Protein Degradation: The World’s First PROTAC Drug Approved

 On May 1, 2026, the U.S. Food and Drug Administration officially approved **Vepdegestrant (trade name: Veppanu)** for the treatment of adult patients with estrogen receptor–positive (ER+), human epidermal growth factor receptor 2–negative (HER2−), ESR1-mutant advanced or metastatic [breast cancer](https://dengyuemed.com/product/breast-cancer/), whose disease has progressed after at least one line of endocrine therapy.

 ![Vepdegestrant (Veppanu)](/assets/images/veppanu-protac-mechanism.png)